tsykoduk/greg.nokes.name/_posts/2006-12-01-polymorphic-associations-in-rails.md

 </tr></table>

-<p>The @dog.address will automagically return us the address associated with the site contained in @dog.
-We can also say other cool things like @dog.address.create, which will create a new address associated with the site in @dog.</p>
+The @dog.address will automagically return us the address associated with the site contained in @dog.
+We can also say other cool things like @dog.address.create, which will create a new address associated with the site in @dog.

 And, if we later decide to add cats to the mix, we simply add